The desktop control room for planning, exceptions, and customer visibility.

 Exception handling that closes the loop faster

-Damages, variances, missing labels, and shipment holds can be reviewed with enough context to assign the right next action immediately.
+Damages, variances, missing labels, blocked packing slips, heatmap pressure, and shipment holds can be reviewed with enough context to assign the right next action immediately.

 Cross-functional alignment across warehouse and customer teams